lightning/bolts/02-peer-protocol.md

 value, negotiation is complete after two messages, otherwise the funder will reply with the same value (completing after three messages).

+If `option_closing_rejected` is negotiated, then the fee_range flow is similar to the case where it isn't negotiated, except that `closing_rejected` messages are sent by the fundee in case of mismatch.

 1. type: 39 (`closing_signed`)
 2. data:
    * [`channel_id`:`channel_id`]